Saturday, April 28, 1990

 Earlier Years

 Sinéad O’Connor was born in 1966 in Ireland.
 The alternative-rock singer/songwriter released her debut album, The Lion and the Cobra, in 1987.
-The album would achieve gold status in the United States and sell two-and-a-half million copes worldwide, promoted by the singles “Troy,” “Mandinka,” and “I Want Your Hands on Me.”
+The album achieved gold status in the United States and sold two-and-a-half million copies worldwide, promoted by the singles “Troy,” “Mandinka,” and “I Want Your Hands on Me.”

 O’Connor seemed on track to establish herself as a college-rock artist, but then life got in the way.
 “Her stormy relationship with drummer John Reynolds, who fathered O’Connor’s first child before the couple broke up,” AM “would inform the mood of her second full-length album.”
 TB